Cyril Ramond

-Cyril Ramond (born February 12, 1980 in Romans-sur-Isère) is a French professional football player.
+Cyril Ramond (born February 12, 1980) is a French professional football player.
 Currently, he plays in the Championnat National for Rodez AF.

 He played on the professional level in Ligue 1 for Montpellier HSC, Ligue 2 for ASOA Valence, Montpellier HSC, AS Nancy and Stade Brestois 29 and Belgian First Division for K. Sint-Truidense V.V.

 In March 2006, Ramond and two other players were questioned by the police as part of an investigation into match-fixing.